andras-mdc/pygyver/data_prep/README.md

 | A0002 | item4 | 4  | address4 | e13bp |
 | | item1 | 4 | | |
 | | item3 | 2 | | |
+- type
+  - default = csv
+  - list of types: type
 - schema
     - path and schema file name of the table schema
-    - required if the CSV contain nested and repeated records
+    - required if the file contain nested and repeated records
     - json format i.e.
 ```json
 [